Re0mar/Algorithms_Practical_1/Practical 1.md

 while this can't always be said for the given number.

 ##### 1.2 Algorithm Logic

-- Algorithm forms two disjoint sets, one for foot and one for bus, both containing all stages
-- After this we loop through all roads depending on their type
-  - For each iteration we add the road to the disjoint sets of those that can use it
-  - In the set the total amount of

 During the execution state of the algorithm the usage of the disjoint set data structure is employed, where one is used for each user of the road network, leaving one for buses and one for pedestrians.
 These sets each contain the total amount of stages present in the input file and are each used to figure out which stages weren't already reached if so to speak, where the lack of weight or a requirement for the shortest path ensures that once a path is found it is correct.